Jones Elite Logistics Logo

 What is Artificial Intelligence in Logistics?

-AI plays a prominent role in shaping the future of the logistics industry, as it has streamlined operations such as inventory management, order processing, and distribution of goods, and is constantly seeking ways to improve it.
-The 2010s witnessed AI’s first tiny steps with the addition of autonomous vehicles, drones, and robotic arms in manufacturing and distribution centers.
+AI plays a prominent role in shaping the future of the supply chain industry.
+It has streamlined logistics operations such as inventory management, order processing, and distribution of goods, constantly seeking ways to improve operational efficiency.
+The 2010s witnessed AI’s first tiny steps with the addition of autonomous vehicles, drones, and robotic arms in manufacturing and warehouse operations.

-Since then, AI has spread its wings far and wide, soaring and covering various areas in the logistics industry, perfecting each process to ensure they converge at the end goal – customer satisfaction.
-We shall go through the ways AI has, is, and will influence the logistics industry.
+Since then, AI technology has spread its wings far and wide, soaring and covering various areas in the logistics industry, perfecting each logistics process to ensure they converge at the end goal – customer satisfaction.
+We shall go through the ways AI implementation has, is, and will influence the logistics industry.

 AI in Logistics Driving Innovation | JEL